flatcar-archive/flatcar-docs/docs/container-runtimes/switching-to-unified-cgroups.md

           set linux_append="$linux_append systemd.unified_cgroup_hierarchy=0"
 ```

-A reboot is required before the snippet becomes active.
+However, this setting doesn't take effect on the first boot, and a reboot is required before the snippet becomes active.

 Beware that over time it is expected that upstream projects will drop support for cgroup v1.